yezero/sandstorm/docs/administering/reverse-proxy.md

 For Apache2 in particular, feel free to use our [sample VirtualHost configuration for Apache2](https://github.com/sandstorm-io/sandstorm/blob/master/docs/administering/sample-config/apache-virtualhost.conf)
-Sandstorm requires WebSockets support; to enable that, make sure to pay attention to the `RewriteRule` stanzas in the example configuration.
+Thurly requires WebSockets support; to enable that, make sure to pay attention to the `RewriteRule` stanzas in the example configuration.

 If you use a non-nginx, non-Apache2 reverse proxy, we'd love for you to